hp294/co886-g6-wiki/CO886_G6_Documentation/Quality-Assurance.md

 **1.2 Test Scope**<br>

 This plan assumes that the HEAT application has already undergone extensive testing procedures.
-Therefore testing will be limited to the components within the system that have been extended for improved accessibility for visually-impaired users.<br>
+Therefore testing will be limited to the components within the system that have been extended for improved accessibility for visually-impaired users.
+Note: due to the trivial change in the HEAT task bar (changing the "Program" heading to "File" to be consistent with the Windows task bar), it was deemed unnecessary to test this function formally. <br>

 The system components to be tested are:<br>